donkuri/learn-mathematics/index.md

 ### Game Theory

 Game Theory is interesting because rarely has a mathematical discipline had so many books written about it by non-mathematicians, or mathematicians with an audience of non-mathematicians.
 I think it's because it's so applicable to a variety of fields, including war tactics and economics.
 In this section, I'll try to focus on the mathematical aspects.
-The first is written by one of my favorite author:
+The first is written by one of my favorite authors:

 **[On Numbers and Games](https://www.amazon.com/Numbers-Games-John-H-Conway/dp/1568811276/)**, *John H. Conway*

 <img src="/learn-mathematics/img/conway.jpg" alt="Conway" width="200px"/>

-Conway writes beautifully, both in his papers (I read one called division by 3, can you believe it?) and in his books.
+Conway writes beautifully, both in his papers (I read one called [division by three](https://arxiv.org/abs/math/0605779), can you believe it?) and in his books.
 This book delves on the connection between, well, numbers and games.
 It's a great first book on the subject.
 Here are two more references for two different parts of the theory:

 **[Combinatorial Game Theory](https://www.amazon.com/Combinatorial-Theory-Graduate-Studies-Mathematics/dp/082185190X/)**, *Aaron N. Siegel*